some-natalie/some-natalie/_pages/kubernoodles.md

 - [Part 1](../blog/kubernoodles-pt-1) - Initial cluster setup, [cilium](https://github.com/cilium/cilium) and [hubble](https://github.com/cilium/hubble) to power observability, [actions-runner-controller](https://github.com/actions/actions-runner-controller) and default runners with the new runner scale set architecture.
 - [Part 2](../blog/kubernoodles-pt-2) - Create a few Actions to test, scale, and debug our self-hosted runners.
-- [Part 3](../blog/kubernoodles-pt-3) - A dive into understanding what's really being run in our self-hosted GitHub Actions runners
+- [Part 3](../blog/kubernoodles-pt-3) - Dive into understanding what's really being run in our self-hosted GitHub Actions runners with [tetragon](https://github.com/cilium/tetragon).
+- [Part 4](../blog/kubernoodles-pt-4) - Setup the Kubernetes cluster, GitHub, and actions-runner-controller to work together, then make a GitHub Actions workflow to create and remove test deployments from a Helm chart.

 Coming soon: